Shopify/polaris/public/README.md

 We ensure that our components are made for everyone.
 They meet accessibility standards and are responsive to any screen or device.
 We also put a lot of effort into optimizing the performance of the components, so everyone can build inclusive experiences that work.

 We make our components flexible enough to meet diverse needs.
-They present the information you pass in and give you smart callbacks when something has changed, but they do not enforce any structure beyond that.
-No matter what type of experience you're creating, you can use components as the building blocks of your product or feature.
+They present the information you pass in and give you smart callbacks when something has changed, but they don’t enforce any structure beyond that.
+No matter what type of experience you’re creating, you can use components as the building blocks of your product or feature.

 ## Licenses
 * Source code is licensed under [MIT](https://opensource.org/licenses/MIT)